qhy040404/Library-One-Tap-Android/app/src/test/README.md

 # Unit Test

-This is used to test if system has the environment value `BUGLY_APPID`.
+This is used to test if function works properly and `env` has been set properly.